Search

 Note

-OpenShift Container Platform 4.12 introduces the new apiVIPs and ingressVIPs settings to accept multiple IP addresses for dual-stack networking.
+OpenShift Container Platform 4.12 introduces the new apiVIPs and ingressVIPs settings to accept many IP addresses for dual-stack networking.
 When using dual-stack networking, the first IP address must be the IPv4 address and the second IP address must be the IPv6 address.
-The new settings will replace apiVIP and IngressVIP, but you must set both the new and old settings when modifying the configuration using the API.
+The new settings will replace apiVIP and IngressVIP, but you must set both the new and old settings when modifying the configuration by using the API.

 • IPv4